benetech/martus.martus-build/BuildFiles/Documents/README.txt

   be updated to reflect the new HQ information.
 For sealed bulletins, Martus will automatically generate a new sealed version of each bulletin.
 - Added the ability to view several types of image attachments inside Martus while previewing, creating, and editing bulletins, as well as in the Bulletin Details preview.
 - Several minor bug fixes, clarifications and clean-ups to the user screens.

-C. Changes from version 3.1 to version 3.2
+E. Changes from version 3.1 to version 3.2

 - New bulletin display functionality allows you to:  1) hide/unhide fields in bulletins for long fields that take up a lot of space,